 Ten new faculty positions that include tenure track, clinical track, and part-time faculty with expertise in the specializations of mental health/psychiatry and nursing leadership have been requested for this program to support the delivery of coursework, supervision, recruitment, retention, and advisement of students.
 Recruits possess experience in classroom instruction, online instruction, simulation, clinical practicum, program development, quality improvement project committee membership, grant writing and research, publications, and presentations.
-Additionally, 10 current School of Nursing faculty will be partially involved in the teaching and mentoring responsibilities for the proposed DNP program.
+Additionally, 10 current School of Nursing faculty will be partially involved in the teaching and mentoring responsibilities for the proposed DNP program with their expertise in nursing theory, practice, leadership, research methodology, health technology, and DEI.